 Maria Alvear treated some of Ottawa’s most knowledgeable sommeliers to her family’s line of solera stylings all made from the Pedro Ximenez grape.
 From the Fino version to the Solera 1927 bottling, it was clear that the attention to detail that goes into the making of these sherry-style wines, pay off in layers of texture and flavors that suit a wide variety of tastes.

 Maria pointed out that Jerez is the focal point for traditional sherry, but that the Alvear wines differ in two significant ways, and cannot be classified as Sherry.

 First, Jerez sherry made near the ocean is primarily made from palomino grapes and consequentially, this creates a different profile that is often defined more by its salty character.

-The sherry-style made in Montilla (well away from the influence of the sea) is made only from the Pedro Ximenez grape.
+The sherry-style wines made in Montilla (well away from the influence of the sea) is made only from the Pedro Ximenez grape.
 This thin-skinned fruit has a high sugar content and this means that the fermentation results don’t require any fortification.

-The fino version spends more than four years developing under a blanket of flor in open American oak barrels.
+The fino version spends more than four years developing under a blanket of flor in American oak barrels.
 The result is a refreshing, tangy wine with some nutty accents that can stand up to dishes with vinaigrettes but is equally at home on its own (well chilled) or in a cocktail like a fino mojito or with Absinthe (for the brave).